78,378 pupils sit for 2017 entrance exam into Unity Schools, says Minister - Nigeria Today

 The minister disclosed this on Saturday in Abuja during a visit to some centres in the Federal Capital Territory.

-The News Agency of Nigeria (NAN) reports that prospective students for the Junior Secondary School (JSS) I of the 104 Unity Colleges in the country sat for the examination organised by the National Examinations Council (NECO).
+The prospective students for the Junior Secondary School (JSS) I of the 104 Unity Colleges in the country sat for the examination organised by the National Examinations Council (NECO).

 Adamu. who commended NECO for a hitch-free exercise, said: “ The exam is taking place all over the country but in Borno and Adamawa, the exam is restricted to places that are free from the activities of the insurgents.